-Incomplete dominance is used to improve corn crops as the partially dominating traits of corn are generally high yielding and healthier than original ones with fewer traits.
+Incomplete dominance is used to improve corn crops as the partially dominating traits of corn are generally high yielding and healthier than the original ones with fewer traits.

-The multiple alleles occupy the same locus of the chromosome within an organism that causes varying organisms’ varying characteristics.
+The multiple alleles occupy the same locus of the chromosome within an organism which causes varying organisms’ varying characteristics.
 In plants, the self-sterility n is an example of multiple alleles that causes the rapid growth of pollen tubes.

 Despite the concept of adaptation of incomplete dominance by humans in genetics to increase better living, incomplete dominance can also be seen in humans genetically.
 The crossing of two different alleles in the genetic process produces human offspring either with different or intermediate forms between the two traits.
-Thus, it can be said that incomplete dominance is as old as a human life that leads to variation with time.
+Thus, it can be said that incomplete dominance is as old as human life that leads to variation with time.

-Most of the physical characteristics of humans, including hairs, eye color, height, skin color, sound pitch, and hand sizes, show incomplete dominance.
-Children born with semi-curly or wavy hair are an example of individuals exhibiting incomplete dominance because the crossing of parents alleles both straight and curly hairs to produce such offspring.
+Most of the physical characteristics of humans, including hair, eye color, height, skin color, sound pitch, and hand size, show incomplete dominance.
+Children born with semi-curly or wavy hair are an example of individuals exhibiting incomplete dominance because of the crossing of parents’ alleles both straight and curly hairs to produce such offspring.
 Thus, incomplete dominance occurs to produce an intermediate trait between the two parent traits.
 The eye color of humans is a more common example of incomplete dominance.
 However, understanding incomplete dominance for eye color is quite complicated.

 Human height patterns also show incomplete dominance.
 Parents with different heights have offspring that show height in between the parent’s height range rather than similar to any one of the parents.